open-contracting/deploy/docs/reference/index.rst

 UptimeRobot
 ~~~~~~~~~~~

 Website downtime is monitored by `UptimeRobot <https://uptimerobot.com/>`__, which notifies sysadmin email addresses at OCP and ODS.
 Keyword monitors are used where possible.
+See `status page <https://status.open-contracting.org/>`__.

 .. _hosting: